prometheus/docs/content/docs/instrumenting/writing_exporters.md

 example of this is the [HAProxy exporter](https://github.com/prometheus/haproxy_exporter).

-If, on the other hand, the system has hundreds of metrics that change frequently with new versions, if you try to get things perfect then you’ve signed yourself up for a lot of ongoing work.
+On the other hand, if you try to get things perfect when the system has hundreds of metrics that change frequently with new versions, then you’ve signed yourself up for a lot of ongoing work.
 The [MySQL exporter](https://github.com/prometheus/mysqld_exporter) is on this end of the spectrum.